Enmienda al Plan de Desarrollo Físico de Barbados: Hacia una nación verde, próspera y resiliente

 Land Use and Built Form Policies

-This section provides guidance on permitted uses, design strategies, and general and specific policies that apply within the 13 land use designations on the island.
+Provides guidance on permitted uses, design strategies, and general and specific policies that apply within the 13 land use designations on the island.
+(Pag.
+115).

 Urban strategic objectives